heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - Refactoring of application logic
   - Log content creation could be more well structured
   - Some overlaps in methods in service classes Compression Management and ExtensiveTestHandler
+  - Some additional methods could be altered to be private methods.

 ## Pylint / Pytest
 The final Pylint score is 10.00/10.00.
 The following Pylint -notifications were disabled in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):